-At certain times in our life, we will be faced with situations which we seem to get stuck in.
+At certain times in our life, we can be faced with situations which we seem to get stuck in.
 If we are conscious enough, we will certainly work on the issues involved but we may still seem to be getting nowhere.
-All the while, the grey mist has its eyes on us, watching to see how long it can stay, and if it can find its way deeper into our veins.
+All the while, the grey mist has its eyes on us; watching to see how long it can stay and if it can find its way deeper into our veins.
 We lose our joie du vie.
 We struggle to settle into our normal activities.
 We have to force ourselves to enter our daily life.
-Depending on our body type, we can either lose or gain weight.
-Our current favourite illnesses, injuries, and body weaknesses will have a tendency to start playing up as if the grey mist knows exactly where to go for the greatest effect.
-We will lose our creative impetus and our entire being seems to have a stubborn emptiness.
+Depending on our body type, we can lose or gain weight.
+Our favourite illnesses and injuries will have a tendency to start playing up as if the grey mist knows exactly where to go for the greatest effect.
+We will lose our creative impetus and our entire being can have a stubborn emptiness.

 From a young age, I suffered from migraine headaches.
-Any poor migraine-afflicted person knows that these are not just normal headaches when you can take a few painkillers and carry on with life.
+Any poor migraine-afflicted person knows that they are not normal headaches that you can take a few painkillers for and carry on with life.
 They wipe you out.
-And back then, there was no medication which helped so it was just you and the pain; an intense and unwelcome visitor.
 Some years before I understood the way that the psyche heals, I noticed that something strange seemed to happen when I would be sick.
 It was as if a floodgate of emotion opened under the umbrella of severe pain.
 Always painful emotion – hurt, anger, sadness, grief, fear.
 After some hours, both the illness and the emotion seemed to settle at the same time and I would not only feel physically better but the whole process seemed emotionally cleansing.
 I would feel lighter and often happier.

 The Invisible Ones

-Sometimes, things heal quickly or even instantly, as soon as the real problem is recognized.
+Sometimes, things heal quickly, even instantly, as soon as the real problem is recognized.
 Sometimes, it takes longer.
 It is always worth it.
-Walking the dark place of healing takes courage.
-We have to go alone.
-Although those who love us can watch from a distance, they cannot enter territory which only permits the owner.
+Walking the path of healing takes courage.
+To some extent, we have to go alone.
+Although those who love us can watch from a distance, they cannot enter territory which only permits one person.
 Once inside, however, we find that we are not as alone as we thought.
 Those who have been before us leave their pointers.
 Also, there are many invisible ones who watch us.
-When I am struggling, I sometimes put a photo of my father, who died many years ago, next to my bed and it connects me not only with his protective fatherly love but with the diverse spiritual world.
-Further, those individuals who share Earth at the same time as us and are connected to us will have a tendency to move towards us at the right time so that destiny continues to unfold in its own exciting, surprising, and beautiful way.
+When I was younger, I sometimes put a photo of my deceased father next to my bed and it connected me with my father’s love and with the diverse spiritual world.
+Further, those connected to us on Earth will have a tendency to move towards us so that destiny continues to unfold in its own exciting, surprising, and beautiful way.

-We cannot jump from seeing a thought, usually very partially, and then immediately pushing it into the fixed basket.
-It will almost certainly still be, at least partially, repressed which means it is gaining strength in the dark.
-We have to work with it, watch it, see it in ourselves and see it in other people.
-We have to understand where it came from, what it means, and why it made an appearance in our life.
-Without this sort of delving into our thoughts, they are predominantly still hidden and thus powerful by virtue of secrecy.
+We cannot jump from partially understanding our thinking to immediately pushing our problems into the fixed basket.
+We have to watch and work with our thoughts.
+We have to recognise thought patterns in ourselves and in other people.
+We have to understand where our thoughts come from, what they mean, and why they made an appearance in our life.
+Without this sort of delving, our thoughts are predominantly still hidden, gaining momentum in the dark, and powerful by virtue of secrecy.
 Often, it is helpful to get assistance from someone who has walked the path and knows what they are talking about or, at least, is further ahead than us.
 After a while, the whole thing becomes so automatic that we can mostly do it ourselves.

 The human psyche gets in the way of spiritual progress and without understanding it, we will be fighting an invisible enemy.
 As soon as it becomes more visible to us, its days are numbered.
 Rather than trying to delete our mental chatter in meditation, it helps to look at it objectively and go into it.
 The chatter tells us what we are thinking and what our fears and angers are.

 After a few years of practising this, the process becomes very effective, efficient, and effortless.
-We get great healing results with minimal effort but we have to earn it by dedicated practice.
+We get great healing results with minimal effort.
 Every year will bring significant spiritual and personal progress and eventual mastery.
 Certainly, the human cannot be ignored or ostracized – it will always win.
 It must be trained by a higher wisdom and a growing spiritual power.

 This article is from Love’s Longing